 In short, we will make your backpacker trip to Southeast Asia unforgettable.

-All of the following countries are considered into the Southeast Asia: Burma, Brunei, Cambodia, Indonesia, Laos, Malaysia, Singapore, Thailand, East Timor and Vietnam.
-All of these are located at the South of China and at the East of India.
-The number of paradisiacal islands in this area, between the Pacific Ocean and the Indian Ocean, make Southeast Asia an up-market destination for tourists from all over the world.
-Especially for those who love the beaches and diving.
+All of the following countries are considered to be part of Southeast Asia: Burma, Brunei, Cambodia, Indonesia, Laos, Malaysia, Singapore, Thailand, East Timor and Vietnam.
+All of them are located South of China and East of India.
+The number of paradisaical islands, between the Pacific and Indian Ocean, make Southeast Asia a popular destination for tourists from all over the world, especially those who love beaches and diving.

-Like most, when we decided to travel to this region of Asia, the contrast of wilderness with modern cities was what most attracted our attention.
-It is a very exotic destination and where you will love its contrasts.
-It is also quite cheap, making it ideal for backpackers.
-Although it depends on the economy of the countries of Southeast Asia that are visited.
+Like most, when we decided to travel to this region of Asia, what attracted our attention most was the contrast between wilderness and modern cities.
+It was a very exotic destination and you will love the contrasts.
+Depending on the country, it was also quite cheap, making it ideal for backpackers.

-The cultural differences with Europe are huge, so it is a good choice for those who seek to know other cultures and traditions.
-In addition, despite some isolated cases, tourism in Southeast Asia is completely safe.
+The cultural differences compared to Europe are substantial, so it is a good choice for those seeking to know other cultures and traditions.
+In addition, despite some isolated cases, tourism in Southeast Asia is generally safe.

 HOW TO ORGANIZE A SOUTHEAST ASIA TRIP in 20 DAYS

-BEST TIME TO TRAVEL SOUTHEAST ASIA TAKING INTO ACCOUNT THE CLIMATE
+BEST TIME TO TRAVEL SOUTHEAST ASIA TAKING climate INTO ACCOUNT

 Are you wondering what is the best time to travel to Southeast Asia?
 Sorry, dear reader, there is no specific time.
-It depends on the countries that are visited.
-My advice is to choose the countries in Southeast Asia that you are going to visit depending on when are you going to travel.
+It depends on the countries that are being visited.
+My advice is to choose the countries in Southeast Asia that you are going to visit based on the time of year you are going to travel.

-You should know when it is the dry season of each country and avoid the monsoon season because it could ruin your trip.
+You should know when the dry season of each country is and avoid the monsoon season because it could ruin your trip.

 We used this application.
-Select the month in which you travel and check out how many days of rain are predicted for that month in different destinations.
+Select the month which you will be traveling and check out how many days of rain are forecasted for that month in different destinations.

-If you are able to travel to Southeast Asia at any time of the year and you have a favorite destination, then check which month has the best predictions for that destination.
+If you are able to travel to Southeast Asia at any time of the year and have a favorite destination, then check which month has the best forecast for that destination.

 HOW TO TRAVEL TO SOUTHEAST ASIA

 There are no direct flights to any country in Southeast Asia from Spain.
-Most of the flights make one stopover in the Middle East at least.
-The airports that have more connections and therefore to where the flights are cheaper are:
+Most of the flights make at least one stopover in the Middle East.
+The airports that have more and cheaper flight connections are: